-The BA in Speech and Hearing Sciences provides foundational coursework in normal processes of speech, language, and hearing, as well as the nature and causes of communicative disorders, techniques used to assess and diagnose speech, language, and hearing disorders, and current methods and therapies used to remedy communication disorders.
-Students learn the fundamentals of both speech-language pathology and audiology, providing the necessary pre-requisites for pursuing graduate programs in speech-language pathology or audiology.
+The BA in Speech and Hearing Sciences provides foundational coursework in speech, language, and hearing across the lifespan, as well as the nature, causes, diagnosis, and rehabilitation of communication disorders.
+Students learn the fundamentals of both speech-language pathology and audiology.

 Our nationally and internationally recognized faculty are experts in their fields of study, intergrating their research into classroom teaching.